 46. Klezmer

 Klezmer music originated in Eastern Europe, primarily among Jewish communities, during the late 19th century.
 It encompasses a blend of traditional folk tunes, dance melodies, and improvisations, often played at weddings and other celebratory occasions.
 Klezmer music features instruments such as the violin, clarinet, accordion, and sometimes trumpet or trombone.
-It carries influences from various cultures, including Romanian, Ukrainian, Polish, and Hungarian, reflecting the diverse regions where Jewish communities lived.
+It carries influences from various cultures, including Romanian, Ukrainian, Polish, and Hungarian, reflecting the regions where Jewish communities lived.

 47. J-Pop